Be aware of Recharge and Get Paid (RAGP) online business in Nigeria. This article gives a comprehensive information about this online business.

 The commission claimed that it published a disclaimer in two (2) national dailies on the de-registration of RAGP licence.

-The commission also warns the general public that any person who deals with the company does so at his own risk.
+There is a warning to the general public that any person who deals with the company does so at their own risk.

 The continuity of any business depends on how the management run the business and the extent to which the business management are legal and regulatory compliant.